alecmuffett/ready-made-twitter-searches/raw-searches.md

 * https://www.internetsociety.org/resources/doc/2021/internet-impact-brief-mandated-browser-root-certificates-in-the-eu-eidas-regulation/
 * https://www.eff.org/deeplinks/2022/02/what-duck-why-eu-proposal-require-qwacs-will-hurt-internet-security

+-hela
+AND (
     eidas
     OR eidas2
     OR <digital identity framework>
     OR <eu digital id>
     OR <eu digital identity>
     OR eueid
     OR "qualified web authentication"
     OR (
         (
             qwac
             OR qwacs
             )
         AND (
             browser
             OR browsers
             OR certificate
             OR certtificates
             OR mozilla
             OR tls
+            )
         )
     )

 # End-To-End Encryption: Children | including #OnlineSafetyBill, and #NoPlaceToHide v1 & v2